 Summer weather has been here for a while now.
 You may have adjusted, but has your home?
 Prepping your home for the new season is important.
 To avoid a tragic transition, here are 5 tips to save your home from the summer heat.

-Prepping your home for the summer doesn’t need to be a big project.
+Preparing your home for summer doesn’t need to be a big project.
 These simple steps can help with your summer energy bills.
+Contact Window World TX to see how our San Antonio and Corpus Christi offices can help you prepare for the heat of summer today!